GouravSardana/django_pratice/README.md

 # django_pratice
-This repo is just for pratice!!
+This repo is just for pratice!!!